CCrocilla/horizon-shop/README.md

 **System:** E-commerce Website.

 **Actors:**
-Admin that want to manage their own E-Commerce.
+Admins that want to manage their own E-Commerce.
 Customers that want to access past/present orders, edit or create their profile and/or provide testimonials.

 </details>

 <details>
     <summary>Pre-Conditions</summary>
-Admin/Customers should register into the website to access the page.
+Admins/Customers should register into the website to access the page.
 </details>

 <details>